-Nephrotic syndrome is a clinical syndrome that includes:
+Nephrotic syndrome is a possible clinical manifestation of glomerular disease.

 Hypoalbuminaemia and oedema are obvious symptoms of massive proteinuria.
 The latter two symptoms need more explanation.
 The simple explanation is that the liver can’t produce more albumin without producing more apolipoproteins; synthesis of these two are interconnected and can’t be separated.
 As the body loses proteins and albumin will the liver increase the albumin production, to which the apolipoprotein production follows.
 These apolipoproteins aren’t “wasted” but instead bind lipids to form lipoproteins and are then released into the blood.